mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 [laughter]

 ***Katagiri***: That's good call for you.
 Think of it.
-That's ... difficult homework assignment.
+That's a difficult homework assignment.
 Because really, you can think of your whole life.

 Well actually, briefly speaking, if you want to reach the other shore, let's take one step, huh?
 Shikantaza.
 Okay? ...
 It's a very simple practice.
 Let's take one step. [car noise] But we do this mostly.
 On the other shore, go, and gassho are included, simultaneously.
 This is one step.
 That is shikantaza.

-> (Below this point, I have not yet finished transcribing the talk.
-Beware.)

 So, there are many ways to take one step.
-Everyone is different, take a different way of one step.
+Everyone is different, takes a different way of one step.
 Everyone takes even one step in a different way.
-So, somebody takes one step... somebody enjoy very much; somebody always suffers; and somebody with sadness and pensive; lots of types of one step.
-So, how to take one step in best way?
-That is ...
+So, somebody takes one step, immediately stumbles over; somebody enjoy very much; somebody always suffers; and somebody with sadness and pensive; lots of types of one step.
+So, how to take one step in the best way?
+That is (???).
 I don't know.
 But I know, we can do, one step.

 (1:29:50) Can you see the difference?
 Anyway, just one step, okay?
-Or, if you aim at this short, long system, long life, ....
-From this shore to the other shore ...
-And then if you focus on just goal, then that main purpose of life is to meet this goal.
+Or, if you aim at this shore - long system, long life, in the (???) from this shore to the other shore - (???).
+And then if you focus on just the goal, then that main purpose of life is to meet this goal.
 The lifestyle becomes different.
 Don't you think so?
 Do you understand?
 Because, different.
 Because you want this goal.
 For this, in order to reach this goal, you have to struggle for life.
-Creating many things, try to do many things, successes, failures; many things.
-And then reach the goal, immediately you have to start do something again, in order to new goal.
+Creating many things, try to do many things; successes, failures; many things.
+And then reach the goal - immediately you have to start (to) do something again, in order to new goal.
 Always there is a goal, struggle.
 While you have struggling for, it's distraction.
 This is very common; dualistic world.

-So in the moment ... we can have a better life.
-Better life ... .... that is not a goal, already.
+So in the moment (???) we can have a better life.
+The better life we aim at (is) itself a goal; that is another goal, already.
 It's still suffering.
-We suffer from the goal.
-Maybe we have reached.
+We suffer from the goal, maybe we have reached.
 So still suffering, struggle.
 That is really distraction.

 ***Question***: Are you saying that when you take one step it isn't a struggle?